The ITAIPAVA ARENA FONTE NOVA is a great example for a multi-purpose stadium.

 The architect’s sustainable design for the new stadium ITAÍPAVA ARENA FONTE NOVA in Salvador received the LEED Certification in Silver in February 2014.

 After 4 years of planning and construction the new ITAIPAVA ARENA FONTE NOVA was officially open on April 7th 2013 staging the football match between local rivals Bahia and Vitoria.

 The new football stadium has a capacity of more than 50,000 seats.
-The arena will stage six FIFA World Cup matches in 2014.
-Also, the International Olympic Committee has chosen the ARENA FONTE NOVA to carry out the Olympic Football tournament in 2016.
+The arena staged six FIFA World Cup matches in 2014.
+Also, the International Olympic Committee chose the ARENA FONTE NOVA to carry out the Olympic Football tournament in 2016.

 In 2015, the ITAIPAVA ARENA FONTE NOVA received the IOC/IAKS 2015 Silver Medal, the highest award in the category “Stadia”.